finnbuhse/Vulkan-Engine-V1.1/README.md

 - Added rigidbodies in static, dynamic, and kinematic form.
 - Added character controllers with lerped velocity.
 The default keys are WASD and Space to jump, I am planning to make a settings system at which point the movement keys will become configurable.
 Use these in conjunction with a camera controller dedicated to pitch since the yaw controls the entire character controller.
 - Added serialization of components and entities.
 The writeFile and readFile methods enable one to save serialized entities and load them from files.
-- Added extremely powerful 'raycast' method to physics system.
+- Added raycast method to physics system.